pfederi/fitbit-sup/README.md

 - total session duration

 **Please Note:**
-The exercise name is not shown correctly on the activity screen on the fitbit website.
-This is a known bug on the Fitbit API.
+The exercise name is shown as cycling on the activity screen on the fitbit website.
+This is a known bug on the Fitbit API and will be fixed by Fitbit.

+When water is on the touch screen there is a slightly chance that the activity is pausing

 I am using the step detection for counting the strokes.
 I tested it multiple times while paddling and I am quite happy with the count.

+Please don't hesitate to contact me with questions or suggestions; but be sure to let me know which watch and software version you are talking about.
+This app will always be free and Open Source.
+If you really like my app please consider buying me a coffee (or more likely electronic components).
+Thanks!

 If you find problems or other things, please post add Github issues, or discuss in [this](https://community.fitbit.com/t5/Fitbit-App-Gallery/SUP-Support/m-p/3169975#M7201) forum thread and I will try to fix the issues.

 ## Further ideas (Help appreciated)